- Responding to Adam Curtis’ “Can’t Get You Out of My Head”

 In previous pieces, drawing on the work of John Vervake and Ian McGilchrist, I’ve discussed the importance of reciprocal processing and participatory experience in enabling insight, wisdom, and implicitly, eudaimonic well being.
 For the most part, those pieces were theory-oriented.
 Now let’s talk about applying the theory in practice.
 These practices are not my own … Continue reading Writing Exercises for Self Inquiry.

-Also on Medium.
 I. The Obverse of Mook Manor.
 It’s really easy to get down about the state of collective discourse on the internet.
 It’s easy to think that the only consequence of our increased inter-connection is an increased capacity to be ass-holes to each other.
 That’s true.
-I’m pretty sure the internet has a … Continue reading I For One Am a Pretty Big Fan of the Internet, Honestly.
-Or, How to Love Universally, Impersonally.
+I’m pretty sure the internet has a polarizing effect on … Continue reading The Internet of Agape.

 Also on Medium.
 In previous pieces ‘Statement of Purpose for The Modern Spiritual Seeker’ and ‘Critiquing the ‘All Incense’ Approach to Spirituality’, I started to build up an account of spirituality that requires practice, structure, and the willingness to radically discard structure in order to acquire wisdom.
 While this piece is intended to make sense … Continue reading Tango as Spiritual Practice: Bringing Together Heaven and Earth.

 I. I’ve never rough slept, though I’ve had plenty of friends who were rough sleeping at one point or another.
 For the most part, they were the types you would least expect to need to.
 Two of them were one time students at Cambridge.
-Sometimes I laugh a little bit internally whenever I hear anyone … Continue reading The Castle Without The King: On Domicide and Homelessness.
+Sometimes I laugh a little bit internally whenever I hear anyone … Continue reading On Domicide and Homelessness.

 Expectancy bias is real, and it shapes your reality.
 This means in some sense that what you expect is what you get.
 When I was a kid, I used to stand on my head so I could see what the world looked like upside-down.
 To look at the world from that perspective transfigured it.
-My … Continue reading The World is a Dream, and All of it Comes for Free.
+My … Continue reading The World is A Dream, And it All Comes for Free.